Pine Tree Equal Wild Edible Food

 Technically pine nuts are not nuts but seeds.
 Once shelled they should be eaten soon because they will deteriorate over the next week or so and become inedible.
 If they are not shelled they can be stored much longer.

 To remove the pine nut shells place your pine nuts into a plastic food storage bag or between two close knit clothes.
-If in a airtigh bag remove as much air as possible.
+If in a airtight bag remove as much air as possible.

 Lay the bag flat a table, place a rolling pin or bat or something comparable on the bag and press down hard.
 Roll the rolling pin forwards and backwards on the pine nuts until all the outer shells have cracked.

-Now you will have to manually seperate the shells from the inner seed.
+Now you will have to manually separate the shells from the inner seed.
 Discard the shell pieces and consume the shelled pine nuts immediately or soon if used in some recipe.